Explore our wide-ranging exhibitions for all ages.

 Stolen Moments / Momentos Robados

-Is an interactive exhibit featuring 49 vibrant multimedia paintings, displayed in rotating groups of 15, with new artworks introduced every six months.
+This interactive exhibit features 15/49 vibrant multimedia paintings.
 These pieces represent an ongoing dialogue between creativity and the artist, with each painting unfolding through the insights of knowledge, earning its title as a "Stolen Moment."

 Sketchbook Collection

-This exhibition features a selection of over 15 of Atkinson’s important sketchbooks and unusually personal glimpse into the artist at work.
-Drawings and notes
+This exhibition features a selection of 11 of Atkinson’s important sketchbooks and offers an unusually personal glimpse into the artist at work.
+Drawings, poems and notes.